pik3d/19en/README.md

 __analytically in symbolic form directly in the command__, see: pik3d/demo/regression.

-In addition, __jj__ can execute the __sequence of Java commands__ directly from the command line. jj-command can use JVM options (see: pik3d/usr/jep438.jj -test of Vector API).
+In addition, __jj__ can execute the __sequence of Java commands__ directly from the command line. jj-command can use JVM options (see: pik3d/usr/jep438.jj - test of Vector API).

 Additional commands can be implemented in any other convenient algorithmic language.
 To read/write ###-files in __PYTHON__: pik3d/ext/ __kadr.py package__ is included.